Dampur

 Dampur is a village in Kamrup district of Assam, situated on the north bank of the Brahmaputra River.
 Dampur is a Big village in Assam, India.
 This village has 99% Muslim majority and Almost 25-35 mosque in this village.
 The people depend on agriculture and government jobs.
 Dampur is situated 25-30 km from Jalukbari, Guwahati.
 This village has 4-5 Islamic religious schools and one higher secondary school, 15 primary schools, one Fa.
 Saikia girls' high school, 5-6 private schools, one boys' school, and one madrasa high school.

 Transportation

-Dampur is connected to nearby towns through National Highway 31.
+Dampur is connected to nearby towns like Guwahati through National Highway 31.